Should You Divorce Your Divorce Lawyer?

 Forgetful and/or Disorganized

 One of the worst things an attorney can do is forget or miss a court date.
 Sometimes a lawyer can become ill, or is unable to make a court date due to unforeseen circumstances.
-In those situations, the lawyer should still make arrangements with colleagues to make sure the client's interests are protected.
+In those situations, the lawyer should still make arrangements.

 The important thing to remember is that even if you have hired a lawyer to represent you, YOU have to show up in court if summoned to do so--or you can be held in contempt--whether your attorney is there or not.